JohnStephens1/japanese-directional-keyboard/README.md

 ![japanese-phone-keyboard](./readme-images/jap-phone-keyboard.jpg)

+(with the beautifully depicted practical and semantic updates)

-Without modification, each character ends in an 'a' あ sound, in other words: さかあはなたらやまわ
+Each key corresponds to a character ending in an 'a' あ sound, in other words: さかあはなたらやまわ

-On the phone, to produce characters ending in a different vowel, you can hold the key and swipe into one of the four cardinal directions to modify the character, resulting in ueoi, うえおい.
+On the phone, to produce characters ending in a different vowel, you can hold the key and swipe into one of the four cardinal directions to modify it, resulting in ueoi, うえおい.
 To mimick this directional change on the keyboard, follow each character by awsd, each corresponding to its direction, left up down right.

 A deviation I've taken from the phone layout is the softening and hardening of sounds.
 To achieve these, you precede the corresponding character with 'q' for softening or 'e' for hardening.